Focus on the task

 A button initiates an action when clicked (or tapped, in the case of a touchscreen).
 To refer to a button, use the button's label.

 Recommended: Click OK.

 Not recommended: Click the "OK" button.

-name.
-If you are unsure of the name of the icon, inspect the element to use the
+If you're unsure of the name of the icon, inspect the element using browser

 If a button with an icon doesn't include a tooltip, submit a bug report requesting that a tooltip be added.
 Tooltips are crucial for accessibility, and for documentation and discoverability in general.